Wednesday 13th May 2020

 • To turn Bookings Off for the entire tenant, follow the instructions detailed in this support document.

-• To limit access to Bookings, you can use a Mail Policy (via PowerShell) and grant only specific users the ability to create Bookings pages.
+• To limit access to Bookings, they can use a Mail Policy (via PowerShell) and grant only specific users the ability to create Bookings pages.

 Learn more about Bookings in the enterprise.